All Products

 Metric type descriptions

-The metrics defined in ApsaraMQ for RabbitMQ are fully compatible with the open source Prometheus standard.
-The metric types include counter and gauge.
+The metrics provided by ApsaraMQ for RabbitMQ are fully compatible with open source Prometheus standards and are of the counter and gauge types.

 • counter: A cumulative metric whose value only increases.
 For example, the number of API calls.

-• gauge: A metric whose value can increase or decrease.
-It represents the instantaneous value of a statistical object.
-For example, the TPS for API calls.
+• gauge: A metric that can increase or decrease.
+Its value represents an instantaneous measurement.
+For example, the transactions per second (TPS) of API calls.

 Label descriptions

-The following describes the labels for metrics in ApsaraMQ for RabbitMQ:
+The following list describes the ApsaraMQ for RabbitMQ metric labels:

-• tenant_userid: The ID of your Alibaba Cloud account.
+• tenant_userid: The ID of the Alibaba Cloud account.

-• instanceId: The ID of the ApsaraMQ for RabbitMQ instance.
+• instanceId: The instance ID of ApsaraMQ for RabbitMQ.

-• vHost: The name of the vHost on the ApsaraMQ for RabbitMQ instance.
+• vHost: The name of the vhost in the ApsaraMQ for RabbitMQ instance.

 • remoteAddress: The IP address of the ApsaraMQ for RabbitMQ client.

-• Exchange: The name of the exchange on the ApsaraMQ for RabbitMQ instance.
+• Exchange: The name of the exchange in the ApsaraMQ for RabbitMQ instance.

-• queueName: The name of the queue on the ApsaraMQ for RabbitMQ instance.
+• queueName: The name of the queue in the ApsaraMQ for RabbitMQ instance.

-• ackType: The response result from the client after it processes a message.
+• ackType: The response from the client after processing a message.

 View the dashboard